SyncfusionExamples/How-to-prevent-overriding-of-existing-styles-when-selection-is-performed/README.md

-# How to prevent overriding of existing styles when selection is performed
+# How to prevent overriding of existing styles when selection is performed in WinForms DataGrid (SfDataGrid)

-By default, in [Winforms SfDataGrid](https://www.syncfusion.com/winforms-ui-controls/datagrid), when applying styles, the selection font color overrides the existing styles.
+By default, in [WinForms DataGrid](https://www.syncfusion.com/winforms-ui-controls/datagrid) (SfDataGrid), when applying styles, the selection font color overrides the existing styles.
 However, the same font color style can be applied during selection by customizing the [DrawCell](https://help.syncfusion.com/cr/windowsforms/Syncfusion.WinForms.DataGrid.SfDataGrid.html#Syncfusion_WinForms_DataGrid_SfDataGrid_DrawCell) event.

 Within this event, you can manually fill the rectangle and draw the text for the selected data rows with the required text color.